Preparing Future Faculty – Faculty Diversity Postdoctoral Program at University of Missouri

 To be eligible for this program, applicants must have completed their doctoral (or terminal) degree or expect to complete their degree by July 1, 2023.

 Sinclair School of Nursing

-Seeking a scholar whose interests align with the campus’ NextGen Precision Health Initiative; preference for a scholar who complements our strengths in cancer/oncology research, healthcare delivery research, aging/gerontological research, and/or population health research, especially as related to informatics.
+Seeking a scholar whose interests align with the campus’ NextGen Precision Health Initiative; preference for a scholar with an interest in health disparities who complements our strengths in cancer/oncology research, healthcare delivery research, aging/gerontological research and/or population health research, especially as related to informatics.

 - Deadline to submit reference letters: 10/3/2022

 - Approximate date the departments will receive application files from Grad School to begin reviewing: 10/14/2022

 Pictured: Nursing PFFFD Postdoctoral fellow Knoo Lee (left) is pictured with Alisha Johnson, PhD, RN (right) during a postdoctoral panel discussion.